Chevrolet Camaro: Sixth generation (2016–2024)

 For the 2018 model year, Chevrolet introduced the ZL1 1LE package for the Camaro.
 The new package tested three seconds faster around General Motors' Milford Road Course than the next-fastest ZL1 Camaro.
 The ZL1 1LE performance package introduces improved aerodynamics, a new racing-inspired adjustable suspension, and new lightweight forged aluminum wheels with Goodyear Eagle F1 Supercar 3R tires created especially for the ZL1 1LE.
 Overall, the new performance package reduces the car's weight by 60 lb over the ZL1.
 The ZL1 1LE shares the ZL1's supercharged 650 hp LT4 engine paired with a six-speed manual transmission with Active Rev Match.
-The 2018 ZL1 1LE, a manual transmission model driven by Camaro ride and handling engineer Bill Wise, clocked a Nurburgring Nordschleife time of 7:16.04, which was a substantial 13.56 seconds faster than the previous model year's non-1LE ZL1 with automatic transmission.
+The 2018 ZL1 1LE, a manual transmission model driven by Camaro ride and handling engineer Bill Wise, clocked a Nurburgring Nordschleife time of 7:16.04, a substantial 13.56 seconds faster than the 2017 model's non-1LE ZL1 with automatic transmission.

 The Camaro received a facelift for the 2019 model year, with the LS, LT, and SS models gaining a new set of LED headlights and revised fascia designs.
 The SS also received these upgrades and a new "polished black grille", which was received negatively.
 The rear fascia featured new split taillights colored red on the LS and LT and a unique clear lens on the SS and ZL1.
 The ZL1's front end remained unchanged, but gained a new set of spoilers.
 Four color choices, two blues, one gray, and one yellow, were removed and replaced with two new shades of gray and a darker shade of blue, Riverside Blue Metallic.
 Old LPO trim accessories were discontinued and replaced with either standard features or updated options.
-The interior received Chevrolet's then-new "Infotainment 3" system over their aging MyLink, with a standard backup camera to meet updated US Federal regulations.
+The interior received Chevrolet's new "Infotainment 3" system (which replaced their aging MyLink system), with a standard backup camera to meet updated US federal regulations.
 The SS trim was available with a new 10-speed transmission for the V8.
 The LS Convertible was discontinued and the LT was offered with a new 3LT coupe and convertible combo.
 Some trim packages previously only for the SS were also made available for the LT.
 For the ZL1 1LE, the Turbo I4 was revised to have a higher power output and gained a Track Performance Package; the remainder was unchanged.
-The update was met with overall acclaim, with emphasis on driving but certain news outlets were particularly harsh on the SS' updated design, with Motor Trend's Christian Seabaugh calling it "botched plastic surgery" and even going so far to suggest that Chevrolet dock the design staff's pay to cover the engineering staff's raise.
+The update was met with overall acclaim, with emphasis on driving, but certain news outlets were particularly harsh on the SS's updated design.
+Christian Seabaugh of Motor Trend called it "botched plastic surgery", and went as far to suggest that Chevrolet docked the design staff's pay to cover the engineering staff's raise.

-The 2020 model year facelift fixed the stylistic criticisms of the 2019 model year by redesigning the front grille to have a body-colored crossbar, moving the bow-tie logo to the upper grille, and reshaping the front headlights.
+The 2020 model year facelift fixed the stylistic criticisms of the 2019 model by redesigning the front grille to have a body-colored crossbar, moving the bowtie logo to the upper grille, and reshaping the front headlights.